Have you ever wondered why roses have thorns?

 Likewise, various varieties of roses are produced using different propagation methods, like using stem or flower cuttings.

-As a result, hybridization is a common thing in roses, but these hybrids may or may not sprout thorns.
+As a result, hybridization is common in roses, but these hybrids may or may not sprout thorns.

 So, thornless roses may not be entirely thornless.
 However, some thornless varieties are exceptionally popular.